EN / TH

 2. Hazardous Waste Management

-Hazardous waste is generated by the Company’s aircraft maintenance and includes aluminium cans, lubricant containers and materials such as glues, sealants, gloves and light bulbs.
+Hazardous waste generated by the Company’s aircraft maintenance includes aluminium chemical and lubricant cans and materials such as glues, sealants, gloves and light bulbs.
 The Company follows AOT protocols in sorting and disposing of each type of waste at designated areas within airports.
-In 2023, a total 3,671 kg of hazardous waste was sorted and disposed of in accordance with AOT protocols.
+In 2024, a total of 10,696 kg of hazardous waste was sorted and disposed of in accordance with AOT protocols.
 Furthermore, the Engineering Department carries out detailed analysis of equipment usage in aircraft maintenance and plans usage through Google Suite to minimise waste.

 Results and Targets

-The Engineering Department measured its efficiency in managing maintenance resources, finding it was able to reduce waste from expiration by a value of 169,600 THB per year.
+The Engineering Department measured its efficiency in managing maintenance resources, finding it was able to reduce waste from expiration by a value of 515,134 Baht per year.

 Water Management